ksshreya/notes-app/README.md

 # notes-app
-This is a project based on CRUD operations in a Note Making App using MERN stack.
+This is a project based on CRUD operations in a Note-Taking App using MERN stack.